HeyLenah/object_tracker/README.md

 ## Implementation Details

-This tracker uses OpenCV's CSRT algorithm, chosen for its tracking accuracy while still running fast enough to meet the real-time requirement.
-It learns what the selected object looks like directly from the single bounding box drawn by the user, then locates it in each subsequent frame.
+This tracker uses OpenCV's CSRT algorithm.
+It is chosen for its tracking accuracy while still running fast enough to meet the real-time requirement.
+It learns what the selected object looks like from a single bounding box drawn by the user, then locates it in each frame.

 ## Setup